 PORTRAIT IMAGES ASIA BY NONWARIT/Shutterstock

 Because aspirin can interfere with some of your prescriptions or supplements, always tell your doctor if you’re taking it.
 “Some patients experiencing chronic pain try to manage it on their own without consulting a doctor,” says Dr. Williams.
 “This mistake is one that I encounter often while seeing patients.
 They simply think they can ‘handle it’ and save time out of their busy day by not talking to their doctor about what they’re taking.”
-Dr. Williams recommends discussing all over-the-counter medicines, including aspirin, with your doctor.
-Make sure you know these other 17 medication mistakes that could make you sick.
+Dr. Williams recommends discussing all over-the-counter medicines, including aspirin, with your doctor and making sure you know these other 17 medication mistakes that could make you sick.

 If you take more than you should

 Less is more when it comes to aspirin.
 “Self-medicating should not be taken lightly,” Dr. Williams warns.
 Almost every OTC pain reliever comes with a warning that whatever ailment you are taking the medication for, if it’s for an extended period of time, you should always consult your doctor, he adds.
 Many of us may not recognize the symptoms of an aspirin overdose, so stick to the recommended dose.

 If you are taking cold medication